Last Updated on March 2, 2021 by Julia Wilson

 What is a basal cell tumour?

-Basal cell tumours are slow-growing.
-They may be benign (basal cell tumour) or low-grade malignant (basal cell carcinoma), thankfully, 90% of basal cell tumours in cats are benign.
-Malignant basal cell carcinomas rarely metastasise (spread to other parts of the body).
+Basal cell tumours may be benign (basal cell tumour) or low-grade malignant (basal cell carcinoma).
+The majority of feline basal cell tumours are benign and malignant basal cell carcinomas rarely metastasise (spread to other parts of the body).

 There is no known definitive cause; however, some possible causes include:

 Sun exposure – Basal cell tumours in humans are due to sun exposure.

 Growths can develop on any part of the body, although they are more common on the head, face, neck, and shoulders.

 - Firm, solitary, well-defined, hairless bumps which can range in size from 0.2 cm to 10 cm

 - Dark pigmentation of the lump is common

 - Unlike benign basal cell tumours, basal cell carcinomas are often flat and ulcerated; they can spread to surrounding skin, forming new ulcers